felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Is it really a coincidence that a curved book spine looks like a smile?
 :smiley:

+So, **here is my challenge to you**: find a book you feel OK experimenting on (including this text if you are reading it in book version!) and apply a clean, *strong* book suplex to it, as flat as you can make it.
+Most people fear that the book will instantly break in half, but in my experience that never happens.
+You generally have to work pretty hard to even get a single page to fall out of a book, trust me.
+So, show it who's the boss!
+Yes, it's going to leave a mark on the spine, but that's also the point.
+Feel with your hands how this new experience feels.
+Get comfortable.
+Try suplexing the early pages of the book, then the middle pages, then the final pages.
+Observe the difference.
+Realize that books have been around for hundreds of years and that they are *tough*, dependable objects.

+You don't have to try it if it makes you uncomfortable: I don't want to force you to break your things.
+Indeed, I take no responsibility in the damage anyone makes to their own material :wink:.
+Before I move on, though, I will point out that if you feel like you have tried everything and that learning anxiety is still looming over you, it might be worth giving the book suplex a shot, if only for the cathartic experience of using your hands to crush something that made you feel like a prisoner.
+Freedom!!

 # Chapter 4: Creating a system of learning

 So, I knew how to hold a book.
 Big whoop.
 This didn't